 Initially, Obscuro has a maximum one-year reveal period for all transactions.
 In other words, developers can select a revelation period of up to a year.

-It can be argued that this is insufficient for some use-cases, e.g. government secrets are kept private for 20-30 years.
+It can be argued that this is insufficient for some use-cases, e.g. government secrets are withheld for 20-30 years.
 As such, the decision of the maximum revelation period will eventually fall to the Obscuro community to determine.
-Including the ability to whitelist some apps to maintain privacy in perpetuity if the community votes on it.
+Including the ability to whitelist some Dapps to maintain encryption in perpetuity if the community votes on it.

 See the separate Tokenomics paper for a more in-depth discussion.